FMagnani/Stroboscopic_Map_Example/README.md

 ## Software usage
 Three directories are present.
-In "Stroboscopic_Map_Script" there is the implementation to be used as a script.
+In "Stroboscopic_Map_Script" there is the implementation for the stroboscopic map code, to be used as a script.
 In "Stroboscopic_Map_Class" the same performance is given in Object Oriented version.
-In "Figures_of_the_project" the scripts needed to replicate the figures employed in the project, together with a pdf version of the project itself, are given.
+In "Figures_of_the_project" there are the scripts used to plot the dynamical flows and the gradient maps shown in the relation.

 Further informations are given inside each subdirectory.